danielrriggs/danielrriggs.github.io/content/Manas Padha.md

 (Muh-nas Puh-dah)

-The path of the [[mind]].
+The path of the [[Mind]].

 The nature of mind.
 What are the pieces of mind?
-How can we understand the [[mind]] & where thoughts come from?
+How can we understand the [[Mind]] & where thoughts come from?